scaleway/terraform-provider-scaleway/docs/data-sources/container.md

 ---
 # scaleway_container

-Gets information about the Scaleway Container.
+The `scaleway_container` data source is used to retrieve information about a Serverless Container.

+Refer to the Serverless Containers [product documentation](https://www.scaleway.com/en/docs/serverless/containers/) and [API documentation](https://www.scaleway.com/en/developers/api/serverless-containers/) for more information.

-For more information consult the [documentation](https://www.scaleway.com/en/docs/faq/serverless-containers/).
+For more information on the limitations of Serverless Containers, refer to the [dedicated documentation](https://www.scaleway.com/en/docs/compute/containers/reference-content/containers-limitations/).

-For more details about the limitation check [containers-limitations](https://www.scaleway.com/en/docs/compute/containers/reference-content/containers-limitations/).

-You can check also our [containers guide](https://www.scaleway.com/en/docs/compute/containers/concepts/).

-## Example Usage
+## Retrieve a Serverless Container

+The following commands allow you to:
+- retrieve a container by its name
+- retrieve a container by its ID

 ```hcl
 resource scaleway_container_namespace main {